 Un suono in estinzione is an art & science project by Neunau in collaboration with Umanesimo Artificiale to monitor climate change implications on alpine glaciers through artistic exploration.
 Through the installation of bioacoustics recording devices, the artists will monitor the changes from inside the Adamello glacier in Italy throughout the seasons.
 The project is a 3-5 years research project and has a scientific committee of 6 of the best professors and experts of the Adamello glacier.

 Un millesimo di millimetro speculates about a near-future where microplastics are so pervasive in the oceans that they become part of the evolution of marine microorganisms.
 The project was developed by Giovanni Muzio and Umanesimo Artificiale in collaboration with IRBIM (Institute for Biological Resources and Marine Biotechnologies), a department of CNR (the Italian National Research Center).

 Entu is a sci-art project by Emanuele Balia, Fabrizio Casti and Sandro Mungianu in collaboration with Umanesimo Artificiale and EIA Factory: Exploring Artificial Intelligence in Art, a research center from Sardinia.
-Researchers and artists will collaborate to return open data in the form of music, images and words, through the use of AI algorithms, to offer a highly perceptive, visual and sound return of the effect that pollution and development, understood as pressure anthropogenic, have on wind, rain and the environment.
+Researchers and artists will collaborate to return open data in the form of music, images and words through the use of AI algorithms to offer a highly perceptive, visual and sound return of the effect that pollution and development, understood as pressure anthropogenic, have on the wind, rain and the environment.